Robust Classification of Graph-Based Data: Experiments

-The results are included in \ref{TabResults}, where the significant differences\footnote{Using a Wilcoxon signed rank test for zero median, with a significance level of \num{5}\%.} are given by the colours (the darker, the better; the same colour is repeated when the difference is not significant).
+The results are included in \ref{TabResults}, where the first column includes the percentage of labelled data and the corresponding number of labels, and the other four columns show the accuracy (mean and standard deviation) of the four models and the corresponding ranking (given also by the the colour; the darker, the better).
+The same rank value is repeated if two models are not significantly different\footnote{Using a Wilcoxon signed rank test for zero median, with a significance level of \num{5}\%.}.
 We can see that the proposed \srob{} method outperforms both \sreg{} and \sbel{} at least for the smallest training sizes, and for all the sizes in the cases of \texttt{karate}, \texttt{polblogs} (the largest one) and \texttt{polbooks}.
-In the case of \texttt{digits49-s} and \texttt{digits49-w} \srob{} beats the other methods for the three first sizes, being then beaten by \sbel{} in the former and \sreg{} in the latter.
+In the case of \texttt{digits49-s} and \texttt{digits49-w}, \srob{} beats the other methods for the three first sizes, being then beaten by \sbel{} in the former and \sreg{} in the latter.
 Finally, for \texttt{synth} the robust \srob{} is the best model for the smallest training size, but it is then outperformed by \sbel{} until the largest training size, where both of them solve the problem perfectly.
 Notice that this dataset is fairly simple, and a spectral clustering approach over the graph (without any labels) could be near a correct partition; \sbel{} can benefit for this partition just regressing over the first eigenvectors to get a perfect classification with a very small number of labels.
 Turning our attention to the parameter-free heuristic approach \srobf{}, it is comparable to the approach with perfect parameter selection \srob{} in \num{3} out of the \num{6} datasets.
 In \texttt{digits49-s}, \texttt{digits49-w} and \texttt{synth}, \srobf{} is comparable to \srob{} for the experiments with a small number of labels, although it works slightly worse when the number of labels is increased.
 Nevertheless, the results show that the proposed heuristic performs quite well in practice.